 As you develop your business’s persona—its brand identity—you must be sure it aligns with the type of business you want to build.
-This persona will set the tone for everything you do going forward.
+In addition, this persona will set the tone for everything you do going forward.

-To help with this part of the process, take a look at this article on the 12 brand archetypes.
+To help with this part of the process, look at this article on the 12 brand archetypes.
 Which one best describes the brand you would like to build?

-Creating this identity will make it easier to connect with your target audience by keeping all of your imaging and messaging consistent.
+Creating this identity will make connecting with your target audience easier by keeping all of your imaging and messaging consistent.

 Identify Your Best Customers

-The audience you target is one of the most important ingredients in a successful business formula.
-Sending your message to the wrong audience means it will fall on deaf ears.
+The target audience is the essential ingredient in a successful business formula.
+However, sending your message to the wrong audience will fall on deaf ears.
 Instead, you must create a message that resonates with the people you want to reach.

 Consider the type of person your business is best suited to help.
-Create a profile of that person while including as much information as you can.
-While this profile will evolve over time, having it will keep you focused on looking for the right customers.
+Then, create that person’s profile while including as much information as possible.
+While this profile will evolve, having it will keep you focused on looking for the right customers.

-This is where your brand will make the greatest impact.
+This is where your brand will make the most significant impact.
 Having an identity that aligns with your target audience will help you stand out, grab their attention, and make them much more likely to listen to what you have to say.